edbratt/hk2-site-test/extensibility.md

 There are times when the set of services to be injected is not completely known before the system is booted.
 In these cases it may be useful to use a [Just In Time Injection Resolver][justintimeinjectionresolver].
-The [Just In Time Injection Resolver][justintimeinjectionresolver] is an hk2 service that is called whenever the system cannot find a suitable service for a given [Injection Point][injectee].
-If the [Just In Time Injection Resolver][justintimeinjectionresolver] service knows how to find the service then it can add the service to the ServiceLocator and tell hk2 to look again for the service.
+The [Just In Time Injection Resolver][justintimeinjectionresolver] is a GlassFish HK2 service that is called whenever the system cannot find a suitable service for a given [Injection Point][injectee].
+If the [Just In Time Injection Resolver][justintimeinjectionresolver] service knows how to find the service then it can add the service to the ServiceLocator and tell GlassFish HK2 to look again for the service.
 A good example of using this would be when retrieving services from a remote system, or from some other service oriented system such as OSGi, Spring or Guice.

 ## Security

-Certain operations that are performed by the users of HK2 can be validated.
+Certain operations that are performed by the users of GlassFish HK2 can be validated.
 Validation can either allow or deny the operation in question.
 The operations that can be validated are adding a service to the [ServiceLocator][servicelocator], removing a service from the [ServiceLocator][servicelocator], injecting a service into another service or looking up a service from the [ServiceLocator][servicelocator].